tmaquaponics/tmaquaponics.github.io/index.md

 title: Tank-Mates Aquaponics
 ---

 Welcome to the Tank-Mates Aquaponics website.
-A website about fishkeeping and everything aquariumphilia.
+A website about fishkeeping and aquaponics.
 You can also find all our posts below.
 For business inquiries you can reach us at <strong>tankmatesaquaponics@gmail.com</strong>.

 ### All Posts